Drag on a partially immersed sphere at the capillary scale: Experimental methods

 \subsection{Force measurements}

 To conduct force measurements, a Futek Miniature S-Beam Jr. load cell (FSH03867) force sensor with a maximum load of 10 grams is used.
 The stinger from the sphere is connected to the force sensor by a 3D-printed coupler.
 The force sensor is connected to the Futek IAA100 strain gauge amplifier.
-The amplifier gain is adjusted to increase the sensitivity of the output and calibrated using a linear fit of 5 test weights independently measured using a magnetic force balance scale (US Solid USS-DBS5) over a range of 2.5 gf.
+The amplifier gain is adjusted to increase the sensitivity of the output and calibrated using a linear fit of 5 test weights independently measured using a magnetic force balance scale (US Solid USS-DBS5) over a range of 24.5 mN.
 The output from the amplifier is input to an ADS1115 16-bit analog to digital converter connected to an Elegoo Mega R3 with ATMega2560 microcontroller.
 Force samples are collected at a mean sample rate of 11 Hz.

 In our testing of many possible stinger configurations, we observed the most significant significant effect on the drag characteristics when the stinger was attached near the top or bottom of the sphere.
 When the stinger is connected to the sphere in the downstream wake region (Figure \ref{Overview}(c,d)), there is only minimal effect on the flow and free surface.
 To directly account for the additional drag introduced by the stinger, we measure the force on the stinger while disconnected from the sphere but held in place behind a fixed sphere, (Figure \ref{Overview}(e)) scanning the depth in both descending and ascending directions.
 A similar taring procedure and stinger arrangement was proposed by James \cite{james2016search}.
 We fit a third-order polynomial to the measured stinger drag and subtract it from the full drag obtained for the combined sphere and stinger to arrive at the drag values for the solitary sphere.
-For the partially immersed cases, the measured stinger drag was relatively small.
+The measured stinger drag was smaller than $0.35$ mN for all partially immersed cases.

 The force sensor is attached to a linear stage actuator (Befenbay BE069-4) with 5 mm pitch driven by a NEMA 17 stepper motor and driver (HoCenWay DM556).
 The AccelStepper Arduino library is used to control the sphere's vertical position for the drag measurements.
 Force readings are acquired continuously as the sphere moved smoothly from approximately 10 mm above the surface to 35 mm below the surface and back to the initial position over approximately 400 seconds total.
 Force readings are binned within 0.25 mm increments of height.
 The variation of the mean force over this distance is significantly smaller than the observed unsteady force fluctuations.